mikeyiu/tippy/README.md

 ## Notes

 I made several attempts to make a SETTING page.
+I was unable to modify it.

 ## License